dbrody/rails-angular-devise-api/HEROKU.md

 7. Set Email Password: `heroku config:set GMAIL_PASSWORD=<my account password>`
 6. Set Heroku URL for email links: `heroku config:set URL=https://[app name].herokuapp.com`

-**Notes**
-It seems like there may be an issue on first build / push.
-Using the default Ruby buildpack on first push should set up the environment correctly.
-Then reset to use the buildpack-multi and re-push.

 ## Deploy to Heroku